 Binalayan Falls Samboan is best visited from the nearby beach town of Oslob, which is just 23km away and approximately a thirty-minute drive.

-You can also visit Binalayan Falls from Moalboal, which is 55km away and this drive takes around one hour and twenty minutes.
+You can also visit these beautiful falls from Moalboal, which is 55km away and this drive takes around one hour and twenty minutes.

 HOW TO GET TO BINALAYAN FALLS

-The best way to reach Binalayan Falls Cebu is to rent a scooter in Oslob or Moalboal and make your own way over to these Samboan falls.
+The best way to reach these falls is to rent a scooter in Oslob or Moalboal and make your own way over to these Samboan.

-Scooter rental in the Philippines generally costs around 400 pesos per day.
+Scooter rental in Cebu generally costs around 400 pesos per day.
 There are many scooter rental stores located in Moalboal and Oslob where you can get your hands on some wheels.